Work

 Some of my favorite ones are listed below. ⬇️

-SimpleChore is an app
+Break Free is an iOS app that helps

-that makes it easy to schedule your meals for the week. 🍝
+your meals and grocery shopping trips for the week. 🍝

 The stack I used to implement SimpleChore is Laravel and React, connected through

 Inertia.
 The frontend heavily uses Tailwind and shadcn/ui.
+I retired it in

-Pump Up Not Out is
+Pump Up Not Out was an app and browser extension

-an app and browser extension that helps people quit porn in favor of working
+that helps people quit porn in favor of working out. 💪

 with pornographic content.
 Once redirected, the app motivates you to do a quick

 Laravel, React, Inertia, Tailwind, shadcn/ui.
+I also retired it in October

 - Adding a configuration option to change the default date format of the Angular DatePipe.
 This was my first approved to PR to a well-known repository, and I even got featured on the Angular blog.